 - Doctorate in Educational Leadership from Morehead State University

-Successes while Principal at HCHS
+Results while serving as Principal at HCHS:

 - Improved every single testing area for the first time since KDE started testing statewide going from the bottom 12 schools to 138 out of 236.
 School went from needs assistance to proficient.